MarkTigchelaar/Autopilot/README.md

 In Autopilot, it is forbidden to define a function in a function.
 All functions / methods are explicitly defined in their own sections of the source file.
 This is not due to the complexity of parsing nested functions (although that is a consideration), it is due to the seemingly inevitable soupiness that comes with the ability to nest functions (see javascript)
-One of the goals of Autopilot is to make the code cleaner, by being strict with definitions and other pieces of syntax, function declaration is a big consideration in this regard.
+One of the goals of Autopilot is to make the code cleaner, by being strict with definitions and other pieces of syntax.
+Function declaration is a big consideration in this regard.

-For the contents of functions, see the statment section below.
+For the contents of functions, see the statement section below.

 #### define
-All function pointers, and data structures must have their explicit types defined using the define statement. specific user defined types can also be renamed using the define statement, such as specific functions, structs, enums, unions, or error types.
+All function pointers, and data structures must have their explicit types defined using the define statement.
+Specific user defined types can also be renamed using the define statement, such as specific functions, structs, enums, unions, or error types.
-This is to help the programmer use the same type, but with a name that is more helpful in a given context. define statements must also be above all other code, but below the module declaration. define statements that define the same explicit types do not throw errors, but are discouraged.
+This is to help the programmer to reuse the same type, but with a name that is more helpful in a given context. define statements must also be above all other code, but below the module declaration. define statements that define the same explicit types do not throw errors, but are discouraged.
 ```